intellisec/lasershark/stats/README.md

 # Lasershark: Linux Kernel Evaluation on DeviceTree Files

 In order to execute this evaluation you need `git` and `python` including the `venv` module to be installed.
+Please, also make sure that you have at least 16GB of RAM and 32GB of disk space available.

 ## Run all
 If you want to run phases at once just execute